0xZohan/NFT-Sender_HelloWorld/packages/valory/skills/hello_world_abci/README.md

    Select the keeper agent.

-* `PrintMessageBehaviour`
+* `NFTTransferBehaviour`

-   Prints the celebrated 'HELLO WORLD!' message.
+   Transfers the NFT to the agent with the most votes.

 * `ResetAndPauseBehaviour`